Clean Air Act (United States): Others

-The Clean Air Act and states
+Clean Air Act and states

 State implementation plans

 The 1963 act required development of State Implementation Plans (SIPs) as part of a cooperative federalist program for developing pollution control standards and programs.
 Rather than create a solely national program, the CAA imposes responsibilities on the U.S. states to create plans to implement the Act's requirements.
 EPA then reviews, amends, and approves those plans.
 EPA first promulgated SIP regulations in 1971 and 1972.

+The 1970 Amendments imposed eight criteria that an implementation plan must meet.
+The EPA is required to approve plans that adhere to the Senate's three-year mandate for primary air quality standards even if the Agency feels the plan does not appear feasible.
+In Union Electric Co. v.
+Environmental Protection Agency the Supreme Court considered whether the Agency was required to reject plans that were not technologically or economically feasible.
+The court decided that states could adopt emission standards stricter than national standards and "force" technology (i.e. require installation of more advanced technologies).

 Non-attainment areas

 The 1977 CAA Amendments added SIP requirements for areas that had not attained the applicable NAAQS ("nonattainment areas").
 In these areas, states were required to adopt plans that made "reasonable further progress" toward attainment until all "reasonably available control measures" could be adopted.
 As progress on attainment was much slower than Congress originally instructed, major amendments to SIP requirements in nonattainment areas were part of the 1990 CAA Amendments.

 Prevention of significant deterioration

 The 1977 CAA Amendments modified the SIP requirements by adding "Prevention of Significant Deterioration" (PSD) requirements.
 These requirements protect areas, including particularly wilderness areas and national parks, that already met the NAAQS.
 The PSD provision requires SIPs to preserve good quality air in addition to cleaning up bad air.
 The new law also required New Source Review (investigations of proposed construction of new polluting facilities) to examine whether PSD requirements would be met.